 The final pattern,

 is used when the returned foo is a pointer value pointing into an array stored within Tcl's own structures.
 It is implicit in the structure of the interface that it is presumed this extraction cannot fail.
 Thus there is no need to arrange for an interpreter to receive error messages or codes.
 The caller is instructed that the return value need not be checked for NULL.
 The final output argument is a pointer to space where the length of the foo array returned may be written.
+The length value written is of type SIZE which may be either int or size_t (see ).
 Documentation must be consulted to determine the conditions under which the caller may read, or even write to that array.
 This pattern is followed in the cases where Foo is String, Unicode, or ByteArray.

 History and Rationale

 In Tcl 8.0, every Tcl string value was equivalent to an arbitrary sequence of bytes.
 Starting with release 8.1, the storage and transmission of Tcl string values were revised to use a Modified UTF-8 encoding so that a larger number of international character sets could be supported.
 This created two important facts pertaining to arbitrary binary data: (1) For reliable binary transfer, we could no longer simply write arbitrary bytes to a string representation; (2) General Tcl strings may contain characters with codepoints outside the byte range (U+0000 - U+00FF).